 Kyusho Jitsu does not require any special conditioning of the hands, and unless you are studying iron palm with a real master I do not recommend it!
 It is far more productive to learn to manipulate your Chi and use this instead.
 Plus Kyusho Jitsu Chi Development also builds increased focus as well as "intention" which is a critical principle of controlling ones own mind.

 Chi is however of Critical Importance in the study of Dim Mak.
 Follow the link below to learn more about the Dim Mak Project!
 You can also get a FREE video there on the development of Dim Mak

 Guess what!
-You can also subscribe to our posts by using the "Red Bell" in the bottom right corner.
+You can also subscribe to our posts by using the "Red Bell" in the bottom left corner.
 This will give you an alert in your browser of any new post made here at the Kyusho Jitsu World Blog!
 Then you can come at your leisure to read them!

 Most of all please share this an other content with friends on social media.
 And help spread the teachings of the science of pressure point self defense.
 And it also helps me bring you more awesome FREE content!

 Also follow me on SteemIt!
 This is a great new decentralized platform!
 You will love it!

 Have a great day!